VertigoRay/salt-osx-dsconfigad/README.md

 When scripting services that require a password to be stored on multiple computers, you should always lock down the account so that it is only able to perform the task that you desire.
 I highly suggest one account per task.

 This is [discussed on TechNET](http://bit.ly/15BPePN) -- albeit not very thoroughly.
 Maybe I'll blog the details later and link it here ...

-### Known Issues

-#### Salt API Issue

-This module doesn't talk properly with the salt api yet.
-I get the following errors when running `salt '*' state.highstate`:

-* The state "dsconfigad.add" in sls apps.dsconfigad is not formed as a list
-* The state "dsconfigad.config" in sls apps.dsconfigad is not formed as a list

-Not sure what needs to be formed as a list yet, but I'll get it figure out.

-#### Preferred is required

-In my environment, the `preferred` option is required to bind.
-I've tried to trace down the root cause of this, but with no luck.
-This appears to be a _dsconfigad_ issue.

-Without `preferred`, I would get the following error:

-> Authentication server could not be contacted

-This error is discussed on [Apple Support](https://discussions.apple.com/thread/3198558).

-_Note:_ my `_ldap._tcp.example.com` record is set-up correctly.
-_Note:_ using the FQDN for the domain doesn't work for `preferred`.
-I get a different error about the DC not being reachable.
-Only an FQDN of the server will work for `preferred`.